Hot Weather Cycling Safety Guide: Essential Strategies for Summer Rides

 - Improved sweat efficiency and cooling capacity

-- Better heat tolerance for European events
+- Better heat tolerance for international events

 - Increased cardiovascular efficiency at temperature extremes